-29.-(1) If a bail undertaking includes an undertaking to appear at any time and place at which proceedings in respect of the offence are continued, whether upon adjournment, committal or otherwise, a court may continue bail already granted in respect of the offence.

-(2) If bail is continued under subsection (1), the bail undertaking and conditions, including any sureties and any security, continue to apply, except to the extent that a condition, or any agreement under a condition, otherwise provides or the court otherwise orders.
+- 29.-(1) If a bail undertaking includes an undertaking to appear at any time and place at which proceedings in respect of the offence are continued, whether upon adjournment, committal or otherwise, a court may continue bail already granted in respect of the offence. - (2) If bail is continued under subsection (1), the bail undertaking and conditions, including any sureties and any security, continue to apply, except to the extent that a condition, or any agreement under a condition, otherwise provides or the court otherwise orders.

-(3) If the accused person appears before a court in accordance with a bail undertaking referred to in subsection (1) and no specific direction is made by the court in respect of bail upon adjournment or committal, the court is taken to have continued bail on the same conditions on which it was originally granted.

-(4) If a bail undertaking does not include the undertaking mentioned in subsection (1), but the case is adjourned or the accused person is committed for trial or sentence, the court must, if bail is applied for, make a fresh bail determination.

-(5) If an accused person has been convicted and is appealing against conviction or sentence, bail may be continued if subsection (1) applies, or may be granted on a fresh bail determination, if applied for, and Parts IV and V apply with necessary modifications to a decision made under this subsection.

-(6) Forms 1A, 1B and 2 may be used with necessary modifications in relation to the grant of bail on an appeal or on committal for sentence.
+- (3) If the accused person appears before a court in accordance with a bail undertaking referred to in subsection (1) and no specific direction is made by the court in respect of bail upon adjournment or committal, the court is taken to have continued bail on the same conditions which applied immediately before the person's appearance in court, whether a hearing, an adjournment, a committal or otherwise. - (4) If a bail undertaking does not include the undertaking mentioned in subsection (1), but the case is adjourned or the accused person is committed for trial or sentence, the court must, if bail is applied for, make a fresh bail determination. - (5) If an accused person has been convicted and is appealing against conviction or sentence, bail may be continued if subsection (1) applies, or may be granted on a fresh bail determination, if applied for, and Parts IV and V apply with necessary modifications to a decision made under this subsection. - (6) Forms 1A, 1B and 2 set out in the Schedule may be used with necessary modifications in relation to the grant of bail on an appeal or on committal for sentence.